1. Help Center

 The value of billable work for a person is the:

-The value of billable work does not take into account any invoiced amounts and excludes mark-ups, mark-downs, and written-off time.
+The value of billable work does not take into account any invoiced amounts and excludes written-off time.

-e.g. Annie logged 80 billable hours for July for Project A
+e.g. Annie logged 80 billable hours for August for Project A:

 Please note: If a person has different billable rates for different timecodes or projects, the billable hours for each timecode will be multiplied by the associated billable rate (i.e. not the person’s standard hourly billable rate).